 Intuitive sensing is not enough to complete this cycle of positive feedback—we have to act upon what we sense, we have to move to find out, to verify, to prove that our feeling is correct. “…Probably the worst thing for intuition is if it is not followed by action,” and it is only through the ongoing practice of sensing and acting upon intuition that we can come to know and trust this mechanism.
-“Trust your gut,” is the emptiest of exhortations to those of us, like myself, that had no connection with my internal sensations or feelings, and no practice at paying attention to, or acting upon them.
-It can be very hard to move based on the so-subtle-as-to-be-barely-perceptible feeling of something-just-might-be-going-on-over-there.
+The old cliché of “trust your gut,” is the emptiest of exhortations to those of us, like myself, that had little connection with my internal sensations or feelings, and no practice at paying attention to, or acting upon them.
+It can be very hard to move based on the so-subtle-as-to-be-barely-perceptible feeling of something-just-might-be-going-on-in-there.

-One way that I’ve come to think of the relationship between sensing and acting in relation to intuition is that when I sense a message, I’m collecting a key to be used at some later point that has yet to arrive.
-We don’t have to act right away—in fact, it may well be quite some time before the opportunity presents itself to act in response to an intuitive message—although it’s also true that, often enough, by the time the message becomes clear to our clouded, conscious, analytical minds, the time to act is well and truly upon us!
-Even so, as I take in messages, I make good note of them, collecting clues along the way, and knowing that eventually—and likely before long—I will come across a situation, a puzzle, a ‘lock’ that fits one of the keys that I’ve been collecting.
-Just like finding a great campsite just as the sun is nearing the horizon, or that perfect place to stop for lunch that I had a feeling would be just around the corner, fitting one of those keys that I just happen to have in my pocket into a lock that I need to open is one of the best feelings there is to be had.
+One way that I’ve come to think of the relationship between sensing and acting in relation to intuition is that when I sense a message, I’m collecting a key for a lock that I haven’t yet come across, but that I will at some point down the road.
+We don’t have to act right away—in fact, it may well be quite some time before the opportunity presents itself to act in response to an intuitive message—although it’s also true that, often enough, by the time the message becomes clear to our clouded, crowded, conscious minds, the time to act is well and truly upon us!

-Of course, there are also many patterns that we observe and collect from the behavior of our fellow humans, as well as other forms of life, not to mention the myriad patterns that we have created ourselves in world, by way of artifacts of technology.
-By now we all know the patterns of those scrolling green letters from the Matrix, the layout of a Facebook profile page, and the particular rhythm of back-and-forth texting.
+Of course, there are also many patterns that we observe, collect and predict from the behavior of our fellow humans, as well as other forms of life, not to mention the myriad patterns that we have created ourselves in world, by way of artifacts of technology.
+By now we all know the patterns of those scrolling green letters from the Matrix, the layout of a Substack homepage, and the particular volley of a text-message conversation.
 These are all patterns that we absorb, and that lend themselves towards our ability to recognize and even foresee them as they occur again and again in our world.

 The Inner Guardian

-Intuition is also often thought of as a ’voice’—an inner voice, a quiet voice, the voice of the subconscious.
-Whose voice is it?
-Well, it’s your own, but it’s the voice of a part of you that doesn’t have direct access to language.
-The sub- or unconscious is very much part of us, and it does often seem to have something to say, even if it can’t always say it directly.
+Intuition is also often thought of as an inner voice, a quiet voice, or the voice of the unconscious.
+These are all voices of you, just parts of you that don’t have direct access to language.
+The unconscious is very much part of us, and it does often seem to have something to say, even if it can’t say it directly.
 We often personify part of ourselves as a ‘guardian angel,’ the voice of conscience, or, what Socrates called his personal daimon, “a little voice inside of your head that tells you when you’re about to do something stupid, that you don’t necessarily listen to, but that you know is right.”

 The Wellspring of Creativity